-Section 3 of the Housing and Development Act of 1968, as amended and as implemented by HUD regulations at 24 CFR Part 135.
+Section 3 of the Housing and Development Act of 1968, as amended and as implemented by HUD regulations at 24 CFR Part 75.
 Section 3 provides that, to the greatest extent feasible, training and employment opportunities shall be made available to lower income residents of the project areas where applicable programs are being carried out and that contracts be awarded to businesses owned in substantial part by lower income residents.
 The "project area" is the county in which the grant is made.
-See more details in the Appendices and also see DCA's adopted Section 3 Policy in Appendix R.
+See more details in the Appendices.